Dynamics of Cross-Platform Attention to Retracted Papers: Discussion

-Our analysis of paper mentions containing uncertainty indicates that subsequently retracted papers are questioned relatively more often on Twitter after their publication than control papers.
-This is nontrivial since retracted papers even passed the peer-review system that science relies on to legitimize new findings through expert evaluation.
-Our finding is aligned with and extends a recent case study of three retracted COVID-19/SARS-CoV-2 papers\cite{haunschild2021can} in suggesting that collective attention on social media may contain useful early signals related to problematic papers and could contribute to increasing the quality of published scientific literature.
+Our analysis of paper's critical mentions indicates that subsequently retracted papers are questioned relatively more often on Twitter after their publication than control papers.
+This is nontrivial since retracted papers passed the peer-review system that science relies on to legitimize new findings through expert evaluation.
+Our finding validates at population-wide scale a recent case study of three retracted COVID-19/SARS-CoV-2 papers \cite{haunschild2021can} in suggesting that collective attention on Twitter includes meaningful discussions about science and may contain useful early signals related to problematic papers that could eventually contribute to their investigation.

-We also find that retracted papers continue to be discussed more than their control counterparts after being retracted.
+We find that retracted papers continue to be discussed more than their control counterparts after being retracted.
 However, those discussions are primarily related to the retraction incident.
 Surprisingly, retracted papers do not receive more mentions than control papers right before the retraction and the corresponding reference date.
-This result is essential because it addresses an important open question about whether simply retracting a paper has an impact on the organic online dissemination of its findings, which can be extensive especially in the context of varied and broadly adopted online platforms as well as the increased engagement with science on most platforms\cite{scheufele2019science,hargittai2018young}.
-For the first time, we showed at scale that retraction has limited impact in reducing the spread of problematic papers in online platforms, as it comes after papers have already exhausted their uncritical attention.
+This result is essential because it addresses an important open question about whether simply retracting a paper has an impact on the organic online dissemination of its findings, which can be extensive especially in the context of varied and broadly adopted online platforms as well as the increased engagement with science on most platforms \cite{scheufele2019science,hargittai2018young}.
+For the first time, we showed at scale that retraction has limited impact in reducing the spread of problematic papers online, as it comes after papers have already exhausted attention that is unaware of the retraction.
 This finding thus adds to knowledge about the consequences of retraction beyond the narrow scientific literature and academic sphere.
+One practical implication is that journals, the scientific community, and the lay public should not think of retraction as an effective tool in decreasing online attention to problematic papers.